m42e/zsh-histdb-skim/README.md

 Install the plugin, e.g. using [zplug](https://github.com/zplug/zplug).

 ```
-  zplug 'm42e/zsh-histdb-skim', from:github, use:zsh-histdb-skim.zsh, at:main
+  zplug 'm42e/zsh-histdb-skim', from:github, at:main
 ```

 It downloads the binary (if available) automatically.
 You can do manually by calling `histdb-skim-download`.
+It will be saved in `${XDG_DATA_HOME}/zsh-histdb-skim`, alternatively `${HOME}/.local/share/zsh-histdb-skim`.
+You can specify the directory manually by setting `HISTDB_SKIM_PATH`.

+The download will happen if the executable is not there or the version is outdated (starting from v0.7.0).
+These checks happen when sourcing the script.

 The plugin calls `bindkey` but some other plugins may overwrite.
 In this case you would have to do it yourself: